callstack/react-native-material-palette/docs/API.md

 > ```

 ### Description
-`withMaterialPalette` is a Higher Order Component (HOC), which allows to seemlessy connect to `MaterialPaletteProvider` and get the palette instance via context.
+`withMaterialPalette` is a Higher Order Component (HOC), which allows to seemlessy _connect_ to the `MaterialPaletteProvider` and get the palette instance via context.

-It is a function factory (it returns a new function), similarily to `connect` from `react-redux`, to allow to be used as a decorator:
+Under the hood, it is a function factory (it returns a new function), similarily to `connect` from `react-redux`, to allow to be used as a decorator:
 ```javascript
 @withMaterialPalette(
   palette => ({